All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Stress-Driven Eating

-Deadlines, meetings, difficult emails, and constant screen time activate your stress response.
-Elevated cortisol drives cravings for high-sugar, high-fat foods and promotes fat storage around the midsection.
+Deadlines, meetings, difficult emails, and constant screen time activate your stress response. improved cortisol drives cravings for high-sugar, high-fat foods and promotes fat storage around the midsection.
 Many desk workers describe a pattern of eating well at breakfast, then slowly unraveling through the workday: a muffin at the 10 AM meeting, lunch at the desk, vending machine run at 3 PM, and overeating at dinner to decompress.

 Proximity to Food